By Kelly-Anne Gladwin on | No Comments

 Finally, I will include some simple & effective editing tips I have learned over the years!

-Personally, I like to begin my editing in Lightroom (which comes as part of the Adobe Creative Cloud subscription) before I moved into Photoshop.
+Personally, I like to begin my editing in Lightroom (which comes as part of the Adobe Creative Cloud subscription) before I move the image into Photoshop.

 Once your done in Lightroom, its time to move over to Photoshop to add a sky overlay.
 To do this, I export my image from Lightroom using the dimensions described in this export cheatsheet.
 Then I open my image in Photoshop.